 Xilinx UltraScale+ devices support Dynamic Function eXchange (DFX), which provides the capability to dynamically change the configuration of a portion of the device, while the rest of the device continues to operate normally.
-The Vivado software tool flow lets you compile designs using an in-context methodology.
+The Vivado tool flow lets you compile designs using an in-context methodology.
 The solution requires multiple passes through place and route.

 The first pass establishes the static design implementation result along with the first RM for each RP.
 Then all subsequent place and route runs are done in context with that initial static image.
 A fully routed and locked static design database that contains netlist and placement and routing information for the entire static region must be loaded into Vivado before implementing any RM beyond the first.